aswinthomas/planning_moving_obstacles/README.md

 ### Navigation in a static environment

+The simulation can be run using ```roslaunch turtlebot_moving_obstacles nav_static_obstacles.launch```.
+A nav goal can be set from rviz to visualize navigation to the goal.
+This is shown in video below.

 The objective here is to enable the robot to navigate in a static and known environment. ```move_base``` is used as the navigation framework and the created map serves as the prior information of all obstacles and will be part of the global costmap.
 This enables the robot to navigate to its goal even if the sensors are not able to view all obstacles.
 The respective config files used for ```move_base``` can be found [here](https://github.com/aswinthomas/turtlebot3/tree/master/turtlebot3_navigation/param)

 [navfn](https://wiki.ros.org/navfn) is used as the global planner and [dwa_local_planner](https://wiki.ros.org/dwa_local_planner) is used as the local planner.
 The local planner params can be found [here](https://github.com/aswinthomas/turtlebot3/blob/master/turtlebot3_navigation/param/dwa_local_planner_params_waffle.yaml)

+[![Nav in static obstacles](https://img.youtube.com/vi/riDBhGZQAwY/0.jpg)](https://www.youtube.com/watch?v=riDBhGZQAwY)

+### Navigation in a dynamic environment

-The simulation can be run using ```roslaunch turtlebot_moving_obstacles nav_static_obstacles.launch```.
+The simulation can be run using ```roslaunch turtlebot_moving_obstacles nav_dynamic_obstacles.launch```.
 A nav goal can be set from rviz to visualize navigation to the goal.
 This is shown in video below.

-[![Nav in static obstacles](https://img.youtube.com/vi/riDBhGZQAwY/0.jpg)](https://www.youtube.com/watch?v=riDBhGZQAwY)

-### Navigation in a dynamic environment
 The objective here is to enable navigation in a dynamic environment.
 The static box objects are now animated using the animator plugin mentioned above.

 The framework used is similar to that of the previous step, except that [teb_local_planner](https://wiki.ros.org/teb_local_planner) ishe config file can be found [here](https://github.com/aswinthomas/turtlebot3/blob/master/turtlebot3_navigation/param/teb_local_planner_params.yaml)